openstack-archive/sahara/doc/source/index.rst

 * execute the job:

     * all cluster provisioning and job execution will happen transparently to the user;
+    * cluster will be removed automatically after job completion;

 * get the results of computations (for example, from Swift).